prakharmrsl/easypcceo.github.io/pages/gaming-tablet/gaming-tablet.md

 If you're a fan of the Windows operating system, you're looking for a lightweight and portable gaming tablet, the Microsoft Surface Pro 4 is going to be your best bet.

 It is a compact tablet (292 x 201 x 8.4 mm), especially when compared to the other tablets on this list.
-It has a 12.3-inch LCD IPS screen, with a resolution of 2880 x 1800 pixels.
+It has a 12.3-inch LCD [IPS](https://en.wikipedia.org/wiki/IPS_panel){: target="_blank"} screen, with a resolution of 2880 x 1800 pixels.

 You can purchase the tablet in several form factors, with storage space ranging from 128GB to 1TB.
 You also can choose between a Core M3, i5-6300U or i7-6650U.
 Lastly, you can choose between 8GB and 16GB of dedicated RAM.